wacncontent/CustomizeTool/output/articles/virtual-machines-extensions-customscript.md

 ## Custom Script Extension Scenarios:

  ### Upload files to the default container:
 If you have your scripts in the storage container of the default account of your subscription, then the cmdlet snippet below shows how you can run them on the VM.
 The ContainerName in the sample below is where you upload the scripts to.
-The default storage account can be verified by using the cmdlet ‘Get-AzureSubscription –Default’
+The default storage account can be verified by using the cmdlet 'Get-AzureSubscription -Default'

 Note: This use case creates a new VM but the same operations can be done on an existing VM as well.